 A relationship is, in essence, a partnership.

-And knowing that you can count on your partner’s support does wonders for your own self-confidence and well-being.
+And knowing that you can count on your partner’s support does wonder for your own self-confidence and well-being.

 But partners can only be truly supportive of one another when there is a sense of independence and individual well-being within a relationship.